 Absolutely not!
 These two words are not connected in any way.
-The word Kefir relates to the drinks obtained from the fermentation of water or milk kefir grains.
+The word Kefir relates to the drinks obtained from the fermentation of water or milk Kefir grains.
 The word Kafir is an Arabic term linked to the Quran and means “infidel”, “disbeliever”, or “unbeliever”.

 Can I buy Kefir?

 Yes.
-You can buy either ready-made kefir drinks or dried kefir grains from most convenience stores in the US or even Amazon.
-However, the best way to obtain a really high-quality kefir drink is to make it at home by simply mixing the kefir grains with fresh milk and leaving them to ferment.
-Kefir grains can be easily obtained from another kefir user, as grains constantly multiply, and most kefir “addicts” usually have them in excess.
+You can buy either ready-made Kefir drinks or dried Kefir grains from most convenience stores in the US or even Amazon.
+However, the best way to obtain a really high-quality kefir drink is to make it at home by simply mixing the Kefir grains with fresh milk and leaving them to ferment.
+Kefir grains can be easily obtained from another Kefir user, as grains constantly multiply, and most kefir “addicts” usually have them in excess.

 Which Kefir is best?

-Are Kefir grains gluten-free?
+Is Kefir gluten-free?

 Is Kefir lactose-free?

-While water kefir is 100% lactose-free, milk kefir is not completely lactose-free.
-However, since most of the lactose in milk gets metabolized and converted into lactic acid during fermentation, the milk kefir is better tolerated by lactose-intolerant people.
+While water Kefir is 100% lactose-free, milk Kefir is not completely lactose-free.
+However, since most of the lactose in milk gets metabolized and converted into lactic acid during fermentation, the milk Kefir is better tolerated by lactose-intolerant people.

 Can Kefir make me sick?

 The first uses of Kefir may put your stomach in “overdrive mode”, which may lead to temporary discomfort symptoms like bloating, nausea, cramping, or even diarrhea.
-These symptoms are, however, rare and usually fade away once the stomach adapts to kefir.
+These symptoms are, however, rare and usually fade away once the stomach adapts to Kefir.

-Does kefir have contraindications?
+Does Kefir have contraindications?